 You can hire equipment in town and if you’re a complete novice, you can arrange lessons too.

-With a backdrop of snow capped mountains and volcanoes, try your luck and patience at fly fishing in the pristine rivers around San Martin de los Andes.
+With a backdrop of snow-capped mountains and volcanoes, try your luck and patience at fly fishing in the pristine rivers around the town.

-For complete novices, speak to one of the many outfiters in town.
-Damonte Outfitters Fly Fishing & Fly Shop come highly recommended.
+For complete novices, speak to one of the many outfitters in town.
+Damonte Outfitters Fly Fishing & Fly Shop comes highly recommended.

 They’ll gear you up and even arrange lessons to teach you all the tips and tricks needed to reel in a big catch of trout or salmon.